Updated September 6, 2022

 Ultimately, though, it’s not the attorney’s oversight but rather, the court’s conduct that burns me up.
 Here’s why.
 If this attorney had offered his services through Avvo Legal Services, the client would have paid the fee up front and it would have gone into Avvo’s pocket, not a trust account.
 Not only would Avvo earn the time-value of the advance payment, but it would also take a marketing fee for sending the case to the attorney.
 By contrast, because regulators won’t allow lawyers to accept flat fees without putting them into trust accounts, lawyers are placed at a disadvantage to a non-lawyer provider.

-The solution here isn’t to shut down or impose onerous regulation on Avvo.
+The solution here isn’t to shut down or impose onerous regulation on legal services platforms or other online matching services.
 Let 1000 legal providers bloom, I say.
 But at the very least, we need to establish a level field so that both lawyers and non-lawyer providers have the opportunity to thrive.